cscorley/dissertation/chapters/2_related/1_tr_general.md

 typically ordinal, making the t-test an questionable choice depending on the effectiveness measure used.

+#### Mann-Whitney U test

+The Mann-Whitney U test is a non-parametric test similar to the t-test, but unlike the t-test, it does not require the assumption of normal distributions.
+This makes the Mann-Whitney U test a good choice when the effectiveness measure is ordinal and each sample is independent between two treatments.

 #### Wilcoxon signed-rank test

-The Wilcoxon sign-ranked test is non-parametric and does not make the same assumptions that the t-test does, making it a more desirable choice of a test when the effectiveness measure is ordinal.
+The Wilcoxon sign-ranked test is non-parametric and does not make the same assumptions that the t-test does, making it a more desirable choice of a test when the effectiveness measure is ordinal and each sample is dependent between two treatments.
 We define the test as:

 \begin{equation}
     w = \sum_{i=1}^{N} sign(x_i - y_i) \times R_i